xuehuaxue/EKart/README.md

 - Display all products.
 - Seller can add new products, or modify product details.

-The frontend is completely designed and built by me.

-see [my wix blog](https://xuchen323.wixsite.com/website/single-post/2018/09/11/EKart----A-web-shop-application)for detail screenshots and walkthrough.
+see [my wix blog](https://xuchen323.wixsite.com/website/single-post/2018/09/11/EKart----A-web-shop-application) for detail screenshots and walkthrough.
- To run the application, first install [Node.js](https://nodejs.org/en/) and [Angular](https://angular.io/guide/quickstart).
-After that, please run ```npm install```, following by ```ng serve --open```.
-The browser will automatically open.
+ To run the application, first install [Node.js](https://nodejs.org/en/), then install angular  [Angular](https://angular.io/guide/quickstart) by running ```npm install -g @angular/cli```.
+After this step, please run ```npm install``` to install all necessary modules, following by ```ng serve --open```.
+This will run the app and the browser will automatically open.